Laura Gray BSc, MSc, PhD

 - Moore S, Allen D, Amos Y, Blake J, Brennan A, Buykx P, Goodacre S, Gray L, Irving A, O'Cathain A , Sivarajasingam V et al (2019) An Evaluation of Alcohol Intoxication Management Services: A Mixed-methods Study

 - Pryce RE, Buykx P, Gray L, Stone T, Drummond C & Brennan A (2017) Estimates of alcohol dependence in England based on APMS 2014, including estimates of children living in a household with an adult with alcohol dependence.
 Prevalence, trends, and amenability to treatment

 - Bell H, Wailoo AJ, Hernandez M, Grieve R, Faria R, Gibson LA & Grimm S (2016) The Use of Real World Data for the Estimation of Treatment Effects in NICE Decision Making.

-- Gibson L (2015) Progression of disease in people with rheumatoid arthritis treated with non biologic therapies
+- Gibson L, Hernandez Alava M & Wailoo A (2015) Progression of disease in people with rheumatoid arthritis treated with non biologic therapies